aplteam/Tatin/docs/PackageConfiguration.md

 If a package is a user command then this must contain the path to the user command script relative to the projects root. `InstallPackages` uses this to identify a user command script and to move it from the source folder (if any) to the root of the install folder.

-This optional flag was introduced with version 0.86.0.
+This optional property was introduced with version 0.86.0.
 It might not exist in older versions of a package.
 If it does not exist then Tatin assumes that the package in question is not a user command.

-Note that for a package to be a user command the package must be constructed in a particular way.
+Note that for a package to be a user command, the package must be constructed in a particular way.
 This is discussed in the "Publishing Packages" document.

 #### version

-The version[^version] part of the package ID[^id]
+The "version"[^version] part of the package ID[^id]

 Examples of valid version numbers are: